Tested For Cancer: Hands On

-It is never too early to begin screening for cancer.
-Although, it is not very common to develop most cancers at an early age, you can never be too careful.
+Although it is not very common to develop most cancers at an early age, you can never be too careful.
 There are a few different ways to get tested and screened for cancer.
 Checking for cancer (or for conditions that may lead to cancer) in people who have no symptoms is called screening and may be done in various ways.

 Note any moles, birthmarks, beauty marks, or any brown spot and if any change in size, color, or texture occurs, consult with your physician.
 Also, consult your doctor if a spot or sore continues to itch, hurt, crust, scab, erode, or bleed or if a sore does not heal within three weeks.

 Genetic testing also looks into any damaged BRCA1 and BRCA2, which are human genes that produce tumor suppressor proteins.
-These proteins help repair damagedDNA, and, therefore, play a role in ensuring the stability of thecell’s genetic material.
+These proteins help repair damaged DNA, and, therefore, play a role in ensuring the stability of the cell’s genetic material.
 If it is damaged, as a result, cells are more likely to develop additional genetic alterations that can lead to cancer.

 Early detection of cancer can save your life and it is important to take action quickly.
-Recently we have discovered a treatment for cancer and other diseases that has proven to be very successful.
+Recently we have discovered a treatment for cancer and other diseases that have proven to be very successful.
 It is composed of natural minerals and does not contain chemicals that lead to severe side effects and is conveniently much less expensive.
 This link gives more information about the treatment and its benefits.